 5. Go to the Museum

 Photo courtesy of Tripadvisor and can be found here.

 The Longmont Museum and Cultural Center is a great place no matter the weather or the time of the year.
 Open to all ages, the museum features changing exhibits on art, science, and history.
 Don’t miss the award-winning long-term exhibit on the history of the region.
 In the summer check out some outdoor concerts and the new exhibit on tree houses.

 Photo courtesy of haha169 via WikiCommons and can be found here.

 In need of a way to get outside?
 Look no further than the Longmont Farmers Market every Saturday from April to November.
 You can drive or bike there, with free parking for both!
 Vendors include countless farmers, food trucks, bakers, breweries, community groups, artists, and more.
 They’ve got everything!

 No matter what activities you enjoy, Longmont has got something for you.
-Whether you just need to go for a beer with some friends after work, or crave a week in the woods without your phone, there’s always something to do.
-And just next door are the beautiful Flatirons and everything that Boulder has to offer like these things.
+Whether you just need to go for a beer with some friends after work or crave a week in the woods without your phone, there’s always something to do.
+And just next doors are the beautiful Flatirons and everything that Boulder has to offer as these things.
 Just get out there and be free!